gairTanm/easy-21/README.md

 [requirements.txt](/requirements.txt) contains all the dependencies, and to install them run `pip install -r requirements.txt` in the root directory of the project.

+To reproduce the results, try running,
+`python code/[agent].py` where agents include the ones defined above.